 1858.The first and second Moot Halls stood at the top of Mill Street where

 later there was a weighing machine, long since gone.
-No railway
+Also, the old

 existed.
 Those who had business in Birmingham and lived in Sutton took